zl18281/SQL-Query-Cheker/readme.txt

 step 5: run "startup.sh" of Tomcat

-step 6: visit site via: http://localhost:8080/SQL
+step 6: visit site via: http://localhost:8080/SQL (use Chrome Browser, or syntax tree will not show up)

 step 7: run "shutdown.sh" of Tomcat to stop the server